wpaccessibility/accessibility-handbook/best-practices/quick-start-guide/index.md

 See the [Twenty Sixteen styles](https://github.com/WordPress/twentysixteen/blob/master/style.css) for the .skip-link, .skip-link:focus, and .screen-reader-text classes.

-More on skip links in this handbook: [Skip Links](https://make.wordpress.org/accessibility/handbook/best-practices/markup/skip-links/).
+**Note**: More on skip links in this handbook: [Skip Links](https://make.wordpress.org/accessibility/handbook/best-practices/markup/skip-links/).

 ## Images